pebxcvi/PSHomeCacheExtractor/README.md

   - LUA files were encrypted in an additional Blowfish-based layer indicated by a flag in the TOC

   - Sony transitioned the contentserver URL on the TSS from `c.home/prod/live/` to `c.home/prod2/live2/` in March 2014, roughly six months after the initial rollout of SHARC encryption support in mid-October 2013.
 The act of changing the contentserver URL reset everyone's CACHE folders.
 During this transition, all SDAT archives were repacked from NPDRM 2.2/2.4 into NPDRM 4.0 with the SHARC encryption.
+The TSS also had an entry to block all non SHARC encrypted SDAT archives. ( `<disablebar />` )

 ### 11) Configs_*lang*.SHARC
 - BAR Archive with SHARC encryption described above